metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 npm i @metaplex-foundation/mpl-toolbox;
 ```

-### Imports and Wrapper Function
+## Imports and Wrapper Function

-Here we will define all needed imports for this particular guide and create a wrapper function where all our code will execute.
+In this guide, we will list all the necessary imports and create a wrapper function for our code to run.

 ```ts
 import {